Phoenix Elder Financial Abuse Lawyers

 - Many other situations where a person or organization deliberately takes advantage of an elderly person for their own gain

-If you have any reason to believe that someone is stealing from or otherwise financially abusing an elderly person, whether an employee of an adult day care, nursing home, or residential care facility, alert the authorities or contact the Arizona elder abuse lawyers at The Husband & Wife Law Team.
+If you have any reason to believe that someone is stealing from or otherwise financially abusing an elderly person, whether an employee of an adult day care, nursing home, or residential care facility, alert the authorities or contact the Phoenix elder financial abuse attorneys at The Husband & Wife Law Team.
 Elder financial abuse is theft, and there is no other way to describe it.
 When you contact our law firm, we will launch an immediate investigation and proactively protect the interests of the victim by pursuing civil litigation against that person.
 Call us today at (602) 457-6222, so that we may help those who cannot help themselves.